ledama-amos/dsc-phase-1-project-v3/README.md

 We also recommend that you rename all DataFrame columns so that their meanings are more understandable, although it is fine to have acronyms.
 For example, `"col1"` would not be an idiomatic name, but `"USD"` could be.

 Below are the definitions of each rubric level for this objective.
-This information is also summarized in the rubric, which is attached to the project submission assignment.

-#### Exceeds Objective
-Uses `pandas` to prepare data and answer business questions in an idiomatic, performant way
+This i Uses `pandas` to prepare data and answer business questions in an idiomatic, performant way

 #### Meets Objective (Passing Bar)